dritchie/adnn/ad/README.md

 # The `ad` module
 The `ad` module implements [reverse-mode automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation#Reverse_accumulation).
 Computations using AD functions implicitly build a graph of all operations.
 When the computation finishes, the graph can be walked backward to accumulate partial derivatives from the output back to the inputs.
+AD supports two backend implementations: javascript and torch (in C).

 ### Interacting with AD